pytorch/tutorials/intermediate_source/compiled_autograd_tutorial.rst

 Setup
 -----
 In this tutorial, we will base our examples on this simple neural network model.
-It takes a a 10-dimensional input vector, processes it through a single linear layer, and outputs another 10-dimensional vector.
+It takes a 10-dimensional input vector, processes it through a single linear layer, and outputs another 10-dimensional vector.

 .. code:: python